Phillies cash in on Mets' defense, bad luck for 5th straight | Sports-Games

 Philadelphia added its fourth run in the eighth when Rhys Hoskins scored on an error by first baseman Dominic Smith, who mishandled a wide throw from third baseman J.D.
 Davis on Jean Segura's infield single.
 The Phillies took a 5-2 lead later in the eighth when Adam Haseley was grazed on the thigh by Brad Brach's pitch.

-Michael Conforto hit a two-run homer in the fifth for the Mets (17-22), who lost for the sixth time in eight games and were unable to win three straight for the third time this season.
+Michael Conforto hit a two-run homer in the fifth for the Mets (17-22), who lost for the sixth time in eight games and were unable to match a three-game winning streak from earlier in the season.
 Coming off the shortest start of his career in Sunday's loss to the Atlanta Braves, Jake Arrieta (3-4) allowed two runs on seven hits in a season-high seven innings.
 In his longest start since May 25, 2019, the right-hander fanned seven, walked one, and threw a season-high 102 pitches.

 Hector Neris allowed a one-out single to Smith in the eighth to make it 5-3.
 Tommy Hunter stranded two in the inning by retiring Pete Alonso after Hoskins dove to snag Robinson Cano's 112-mph liner at the first baseline for the second out.
 Brandon Workman tossed a perfect ninth for his fifth save in six chances since being acquired from the Boston Red Sox.